dothiv/transactional-emails/click4life-premium-text-en.md

 {% raw %}
 Hello {{ firstname }},

-Thank you for purchasing a premium subscription for your .hiv domain name.
+Thank you for purchasing a premium invoice.for your .hiv domain name.

 We have confirmed your payment and your premium Click-Counter is now active for your domain {{ domain }}.